Education Act 1918

 Trenches or No Trenches

-As tension in Europe increased trenches were to be dug in the land opposite the All Saints Schools (by St John’s Hall) for pupils to use for protection in air raids; details are recorded in the Cowper School log book – 6 feet deep, 3 feet wide and a length allowance of 2 feet per child plus 20%(20).
-Also trench digging had begun at Port Vale School.
+Trench digging had also begun at Port Vale School.
 All work was stopped on 30th September on the County Council’s instructions.
 Presumably the work was stopped because 30th September was the day on which the Munich Agreement was signed between Adolf Hitler, German Chancellor, and Nevile Chamberlain, British P.M.
 This was followed by PM Chamberlain returning to England to say that the agreement meant “peace with honour.
 I believe it is peace for our time.”

 The cost of digging trenches at Port Vale and Longmore Schools in connection with Air Raid Precautions amounted to £27/5/4d10.
-These trenches were then infilled, at Longmore by the boys supported by a labourer when needed.
+Although the education authority advised schools not to do so, these trenches were then infilled, at Longmore by the boys supported by a labourer when needed.
+This was acceptable as no expense was incurred and it was probably done for safety reasons.

 Even though the ARP Committee was previously concerned about Cowbridge School in case of air-raids, County Surveyor did not recommend any further action at Cowbridge School in connection with Air Raid Precautions.